Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Low- illustrations: four and five bodies

-Every rational $p$ determines a one-parameter family of couplings for which the system is maximally superintegrable.
-Nevertheless, maximal superintegrability (and hence periodicity) does not by itself guarantee five--body choreographic symmetry.
+Thus every rational $p$ determines a one-parameter family of couplings for which the system is maximally superintegrable.
+However, maximal superintegrability, and hence periodicity, does not by itself imply five-body choreographic symmetry.

-\textbf{Choreographies}.
-A five--body choreography is equivalent to $C_5$-equivariance: each oscillatory sector contributing to the Lissajous curve $\gamma(t)$ must acquire the appropriate fifth root of unity under a one-fifth–period time shift,